aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

-We used phylogenetically-corrected Bayesian multilevel logistic regression models using the *brms* v2.13.0 package [@burkner2017] in R v4.0.0 [@rcoreteam2020]⁠ where responses, the number of sexually-dichromatic patches >1, 2, and 3 chromatic and achromatic JNDs, were modelled as binomial trials (N=5 plumage patch “trials”) to test for associations with breeding timing, breeding sympatry and breeding spacing.
+We used phylogenetically-corrected Bayesian multilevel logistic regression models using the *brms* v2.13.0 package [@burkner2017] in R v4.0.0 [@rcoreteam2020]⁠.
+We modeled plumage sexual dimorphism responses as the number of sexually-dichromatic patches >1, 2, and 3 chromatic and achromatic JNDs.
+Plumage dimorphism responses were modelled as binomial trials (N=5 plumage patch “trials”) to test for associations with breeding timing, breeding sympatry and breeding spacing.
 For all phylogenetically-corrected models, we used the *Turdus* phylogeny from Nylander et al. (2008) [@nylander2008] to create a covariance matrix of species’ phylogenetic relationships.
 All models used a dataset of N=67 out of the *Turdus* species for which all the types of data (see above) were available.

 Our *breeding timing* models included the following predictors: z-scores of breeding season length (mean-centered by $\mu$ = 5.4 months, and scaled by one standard deviation $\sigma$ = 2.3 months),